Our latest Unity Modules Package unlocks new tools that you can use to design our world-leading hand tracking into your application.

 Breakdown of our Unity Modules

-As of Unity Modules 4.5.0 — The Interaction Engine, Graphic Renderer, and Hands Modules are included in the Unity Core Assets package.
+As of Unity Modules 4.5.0 — The Interaction Engine and Hands Modules are included in the Unity Core Assets package.

 The Core package provides the foundation for VR applications with a minimal interface between Unity and our hand tracking controllers.